noirgif/blog/source/_posts/monika-wisdom.md

 According to Team Salvato, DDLC's developer IP guideline, MAS can host the code because it is used for a mod of the game.
 Also, the packaging script is neither written by them nor for sale.
 Therefore, it seemed to be compliant so far.

 Anyways, allow me to randomly choose some of them and share my thoughts now, four years later.
 And there are a whole bunch of sayings out there.
 And Monika After Story has been expanding it -- how exciting it is!
-I imagine one day the fortune mod will include those new words of wisdom xas well.
+I imagine one day the fortune mod will include those new words of wisdom as well.

 <!-- more -->